-A simple configurable USB-Serial Converter using genuine FTDI Parts and Level Translators for 5V/3,3V SignallingDesigned by KD Circuits, Ships from United States of America
+A simple configurable USB-Serial Converter using genuine FTDI Parts and Level Translators for 5V/3,3V SignallingDesigned by KD Circuits in United States of America

 This board's core function is to covert a USB connection from a PC/MAC/Linux into a Serial (UART) interface to a microcontroller.
 It also supports Arduino Compatible programming, so Microcontrollers burned with the Arduino Bootloader can be programmed with this board.
 I also use it as a general debug interface and for ESP8266 programming (including the trigBoard)